senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 ```

-After you create/copy this code into a file you will need to
+After you create/copy this code into a file, in a directory called ksum, you will need to

 ```
 	go get
 ```

 to have Go pull in `github.com/ethereum/go-ethereum` package and all it's sub
 packages including: `github.com/ethereum/go-ethereum/crypto/sha3`.
+If you do not do the `go get` you
+will get an error `cannot find package...`.
+The `go get` will pull in the dependencies for this
+from github so it will take will take a little bit.

 Add in the ability to process the command line.  `ioutil.ReadFile` returns a byte slice and an error.
 Report the error if it occurs.
 You will not need a type cast to pass the byte slice to Keccak256.

 `fmt.Printf` can print out in hex.
 Note the `%x` format.

+### Pseudo-Code for your program.

+1. Process command line to get the file names.
+2. For each argument (file name from the command line)
+	- read in the data in the file.
+	- calculate the hash for the data.
+	- print out file name and the hex string for the hash.

 Submit:

-1. test your code with [file1](file1), [file2.txt](file2.txt), [file3](file3) .
+1. Test your code with [file1](file1), [file2.txt](file2.txt), [file3](file3) .
 Save the output.
-Submit the output with
+Submit
-the hashes.
+the output with the hashes.
+Test your code with some other files of your choice.
+Submit the output from
+that with the files that you used.
 2. your code for doing this (remember your name in the program)